 Most people think about the Caribbean or the Mediterranean if they think about cruising.
 We have done both of those and certainly have been fun.
 But there are 3 cruises still on the list that head us into cold water.
 The first and most likely candidate on our travel plans for 2016 is Alaska.
+If this is a place you have considered visiting in the future, you may want to click here, which could help you come up with a list of things to do while you’re out there.
 The cruises run out of Vancouver or Seattle from the spring through the end of the summer.
 Since we are visiting Vancouver on a regular basis, if we find a deal we could easily hop on an Alaskan cruise with little notice.

 On the “wish list” would be a cruise to Antarctica.
 This is a much bigger trip and we would likely want to combine this with some travel in South America as a starting point for the cruise.
 We are not yet at the planning stages for this but it comes up when refreshing the wish list each year.